sagemath/trac_to_gh/Issue 2433.md

 5. I have fixed several documentation typos, and added several new doctests.
 The coverage score for `graph.py` has increased 87% -> 91%.

-6. The patches here are based on sage-2.10.3.rc2.
+6. The patches here are based on sage-2.10.3.rc2 plus the patch at #2434.

 Issue created by migration from https://trac.sagemath.org/ticket/2433